The Healthiest Types Of Tea, According To A Functional Medicine Expert

 If I had to drink one thing for the rest of my life, it would be tea.
-When I am consulting patients at my functional medicine center, you will see me sipping on a variety of different tea elixirs.
+When I am consulting with patients I almost always sip on a variety of different tea elixirs.

 The world of tea offers something for everyone, depending on your taste, mood, and health goals.
 All true tea comes from the tea plant Camellia sinensis.
 That's right, black tea, green tea, white tea, and oolong tea all come from the same plant—everything else is technically a tisane.
 What makes them so unique in look and taste is the way they are grown, harvested, and prepared.

 When ranking these teas, I took into consideration levels of antioxidants, caffeine amount, and propensity to have heavy metals.

 Even though tea tends to have less caffeine than most coffee, all of these teas have some caffeine.
 Whether caffeine is a positive or negative for you may be a personal preference, but can also involve your DNA—specifically, a gene called CYP1A2.

 One variant of this “caffeine gene” causes the liver to break down caffeine very quickly.
 Those of us who have the AA genotype handle coffee and tea like a boss.
 These fast metabolizers break down caffeine significantly more quickly than those people who inherited the slower variant of CYP1A2, the AC/CC genotype.

 Does that mean that if you are a slower caffeine metabolizer you shouldn't have any tea?
 For most people, the benefits of tea outweigh the caffeine amount.
 Just limit your intake, and if it makes you feel jittery, just cut back or go decaf (which still has some antioxidants).

-White tea tends to have the least, but for the rest, it really depends on the source, the amount you are using, and how long you steep your tea.
+White tea tends to have the least caffeine, but for the rest, it really depends on the source, the amount you are using, and how long you steep your tea.

 Heavy metals such as lead can be found in many plant products because it is absorbed from the soil.
 Tea is known to absorb lead at a higher rate.
 White tea, because it is picked sooner, is known to have lower amounts of these toxicants on average.